 Sources of Fluids

+How do you know if your water broke?
 The three sources of fluid that might leak when you are pregnant have some properties that might help you determine the source.
-The differences between amniotic fluid (your water), urine, and vaginal discharge might provide some clues but in the end, it may be impossible for you to be certain.
+Initially, it may be difficult to tell what type of fluid you're leaking.
+However, there are a few subtle and distinct differences between amniotic fluid (your water), urine, and vaginal discharge that will help you and your doctor determine if you are truly leaking amniotic fluid.

 Amniotic Fluid Leaking